Preventive Dentistry – Corpus Christi, TX

 We also offer education on the best techniques for at-home hygiene and recommendations for the best oral hygiene products.
 The most important part of every checkup is the face-to-face consultation with Dr. Pitarra.
 During the consultation, we’re happy to answer questions, make treatment recommendations, and work with patients to create a personalized oral health care plan to guarantee a lifetime of healthy, natural smiles.

 Dental sealants may be the simplest, most effective method for protecting smiles from tooth decay.
 Typically recommended for young children who are still developing their oral hygiene skills, dental sealants are applied to the surfaces of teeth in liquid form and set into place, forming a thin, invisible layer of protective coating over teeth.
 As the name suggests, bacteria are sealed out, protecting teeth for up to ten years.
-One, quick application that can be completed during any dental checkup.
+This is a single, quick application that can be completed during any dental checkup.

 Bruxism is the grinding and clenching of teeth that typically occurs during sleep.
 While this may sound like a harmless habit, bruxism can actually lead to a number of adverse effects, including worn, chipped, cracked, or broken teeth, TMJ dysfunction, chronic headaches, and more.
 TMJ are frequently an effect of the excess strain on the jaw caused by unconscious grinding and clenching, but even if it has a different cause, a mouthguard worn during sleep may provide relief.
 Nightguards are custom crafted to comfortably create a barrier between teeth to prevent damage related to bruxism, as well as position the jaw to relieve stress and diminish pain related to TMJ dysfunction.

 Oral Cancer Screenings